Dodo2k01/signal_project/README.md

+Git has been acting up and thus we were unable to merge our branches in the end.
+However, you can find 100% of our final submission on the "Test" branch.

 # Cardio Data Simulator

 The Cardio Data Simulator is a Java-based application designed to simulate real-time cardiovascular data for multiple patients.
 This tool is particularly useful for educational purposes, enabling students to interact with real-time data streams of ECG, blood pressure, blood saturation, and other cardiovascular signals.